-The Royal Navy had since that time made Trinidad's Brighton Pier its main fuel depot in the South Atlantic.
+The Royal Navy had since that time made Trinidad's Brighton Pier its main fuel depot in

+The port of Port of Spain in the 1940s was the busy hub of the convoys.
+Merchantmen would, under the escort of destroyers, make the dangerous crossing to England.
+The Trinidad Sector was in fact an enormous area of sea that stretched northward as far as Martinique and westward to include the Dutch island of Curaçao, whose oil refinery was vital to the war effort.
+Eastward, the sector included most of the South Atlantic, reaching to the Argentine the South Atlantic.
 Now, with another war on, the colony's oil refineries had become the main source of supply of aviation fuel for the Royal Air Force in Britain's historic battle for supremacy in the skies.
 In the early days of refining in Trinidad, the main process used was the simple distillation of the crude oil producing gasoline, kerosene, and heavy fuel oil for the British Navy.
 In the last years of the 1930s, however, significant strides were made in the standard of the product produced.
 This was due largely to the quality of the specialists who were attracted to the work being done in Trinidad.
 The historian Paul Johnson in his Modern Times notes: "The chemical and petrochemical industry expanded rapidly, with exports rising 18 per cent in 1930-1938.
 [That would be exports mainly from Trinidad].
 Employment in the aircraft industry had risen from 21,000 in 1930 to 35,000 in 1935."
 The availability of refined products coming from Trinidad made an impact in what Johnson called key areas, "especially aero-engines...which was to prove of decisive importance both in air and sea power."